• Art magazine

 If you look at art production from the perspective of project management, project management tools can help to manage the administrative and coordinative tasks.
 A project management -oriented approach can support to maintain overview of responsibilities and to strengthen communication with employees and partners.

-This makes it clear, as every single measure contributes to realizing the larger vision.
+This makes it clear how each individual measure contributes to realizing the broader vision.

 What is project management?